Jacquot-SFE/Atom-demo/notes.md

 VSCode is conceptually (and operationally) very similar to Atom.

 * Cross platform, tabbed editor with support for many languages.
-* Also built on Electron!
+* Also built on Electron
-* Extensible with JavaScript/TypeScript.
+* Also extensible with JavaScript/TypeScript.

 Main editor is the Monaco component, borrowed from VisualStudio.
 Supports auto-completion, symbol navigation, etc.